brainfoolong/rcon-web-admin/README.md

-# rcon-web-admin
+# Rust Web Admin
-Self hosted, online RCON administration tool for your server.
+Online RCON console and web interface for your Rust server.

+# Work in progress
+No release yet.